When Can You Get Reimbursed by Your Home Warranty?

 Unauthorized Repairs vs. Approved Self-Repairs

 This distinction is critical.
 An approved self-repair is one where you contacted the warranty company, disclosed you were hiring your own contractor, and received some form of authorization (verbal or written).
 An unauthorized repair is when you hire a contractor and pay for work before informing the warranty company at all.
-The latter is almost always denied — regardless of how legitimate the repair was.
+The latter is almost always denied, regardless of how legitimate the repair was.

-Other common denial triggers include:
+Other common 2026 denial triggers include:

-- Non-licensed contractor — Most plans require repairs be performed by a licensed, insured professional.
+- Non-licensed contractor.
+Most plans require repairs be performed by a licensed, insured professional.

 Companies With Strong Reimbursement Policies & Tips to Get Approved

-Which Companies Reimburse Best?
+Which Companies Reimburse Best in 2026?

 Tips to Maximize Your Reimbursement Approval Odds